 Board of Directors, Association for Integrity and Responsible Leadership in Economics and Associated Professions

-I have been working consistently for the past 8 years on creating a new field of study and practice: the field of professional economic ethics.
+I have been working consistently for the past decade on creating a new field of study and practice: the field of professional economic ethics.
 To that end I published The Economist's Oath (2011; OUP); and then co-edited (with Deirdre N. McCloskey) the Oxford Handbook of Professional Economic Ethics.
 I have published several scholarly articles that relate to the project.
-I am now at work on the book "The Tragedy of Economics: On harm, economic harm, and the harm economists do as they try to do good."
-I expect to complete that work in 2020.
+I am now at work on the book "The Tragedy of Economics: On harm, economic harm, and the harm economists do as they try to do good" (Chicago University Press; forthcoming).

 DeMartino, G., & McCloskey, D. (Eds.).
 (2016).
 The Oxford Handbook of Professional Economic Ethics.
 New York, NY, USA: Oxford University Press.